ysystech/isp_billing_system/MULTITENANT_STATUS.md

 # Multi-Tenant Conversion - Current Status

 ## Summary
-The multi-tenant conversion has reached 70% completion with Phase 7 now complete.
-All core infrastructure, UI updates, and security verification tools are fully operational with comprehensive testing confirming proper tenant isolation.
+The multi-tenant conversion has reached 80% completion with Phase 8 now complete.
+All core infrastructure, UI updates, security verification, and background tasks are fully operational with comprehensive tenant isolation.

 ## Phases Completed